The Basics

 Terraform Provider

-We are an IaC-first enterprise, so almost everything you can do on snapcd.io can be managed via our Terraform Provider.
-The snapcd.io API can be interacted with by Users or Service Principals.
-Users can generate access tokens via the snapcd.io Portal.
+We are an IaC-first enterprise, so almost everything you can do via the Server’s Dashboard can also be managed via our Terraform Provider.
+The Server’s API can be interacted with by Users or Service Principals.
+Users can generate access tokens via the Dashboard.
 Service Principals make use of “Client Id”/“Client Secret” pairs in order to obtain an access token.
 The Terraform Provider authenticates against the API via the same mechanisms.

 Modules

 On Snap CD a single unit of infrastructure is referred to as a Module.
-A Module points to Terraform/OpenTofu code (e.g Git reference); can have Inputs from various sources; has its own state file; and is deployed by a Runner.
-Its Outputs are securely stored on snapcd.io, which can in turn by used as Inputs for other Modules, thereby creating a dependency graph.
+A Module points to Terraform/OpenTofu/Pulumi code (e.g Git reference); can have Inputs from various sources; has its own state file; and is deployed by a Runner.
+Its Outputs are securely stored on the Server, which can in turn be used as Inputs for other Modules, thereby creating a dependency graph.

 Namespaces